-- 320 - 321 Example:
+Example:

 This is the case, for instance, in the field of personal data protection rights.
 Those rights are regulated differently by various jurisdictions worldwide; the processing of personal data may give rise to extraterritorial application of the requirements of a given jurisdiction in order to ensure a higher level of protection (e.g. those requirements may be applicable to data controllers established outside the jurisdiction).
-Such extraterritorial application may be analysed as being an expression of the Digital Sovereignty of the entity concerned (i.e. the country which lays down this regulation) since it aims to integrity.
+Such extraterritorial application may be analysed as being an expression of the Digital Sovereignty of the entity concerned (i.e. the country which lays down this regulation) since it aims to protect the rights of data protection within its domestic market and of its citizens, including their digital integrity.
 In the data sphere, the sovereignty's dimension at stake may be described as "personal data sovereignty", which includes 'personal data ownership', 'right to a secure connection' and, more in general, 'European values and principles' in the field.